openstack/ironic/doc/source/admin/drivers/redfish.rst

 mode, processing of the remaining updates will continue.

 When updating the BMC firmware, the BMC may become unavailable for a period of time as it resets.
-In this case, it may be desireable to have the cleaning step wait after the update has been applied before indicating that the update was successful.
+In this case, it may be desirable to have the cleaning step wait after the update has been applied before indicating that the update was successful.
 This allows the BMC time to fully reset before further operations are carried out against it.
 To cause the cleaning step to wait after